 If the words of a statement, however, must be changed to give it an orthodox sense, then it is objectively heretical and an offense to God.
 We take God's side in such a case, not the transgressor's - especially when he shows himself to fight against the Catholic Church.

-In studying the writings of Benedict XV, I became increasingly alarmed at the multitude of un-Catholic things that the man said and taught, as well as the damnable disciplines he promulgated (the '1917 Code of Canon Law', which contains the heresy of baptism of desire and allowing children to attend non-Catholic schools), and no less troubling are the objectively heretical statements contained in his writings.
+In studying the writings of Benedict XV, I became increasingly alarmed at the multitude of un-Catholic things that the man said and taught, as well as the damnable disciplines he promulgated (the '1917 Code of Canon Law', which allows children to attend non-Catholic schools), and no less troubling are the objectively heretical statements contained in his writings.

 The first example coming to mind, again, is the first paragraph of Ad Beatissimi Apostolorum, in which he states that “the whole of mankind was freed from the slavery of sin”.
 The objective sense of his encyclical is an appeal for temporal peace, which in and of itself is praiseworthy, but with an opening such as this, his orthodoxy is immediately tenuous.
 Considering his renown as a diplomat, and thus his skill with words, and the manifestly heretical doctrine he taught concerning uniting with non-Catholics, it is entirely reasonable to assume the worst of this statement; that is to say, that he meant it to sound as it does, confusing and contradictory.